Your Financial Advisor’s #1 Rule Might be Hurting Your Returns

 Use This Simple Retirement Blueprint for Gen X

 If you’re part of Generation X (born between 1965 and 1980), you’re likely thinking a lot about retirement.
 A recent survey found that Gen X is the least confident about retirement compared to any other age group currently in the workforce.
-Here’s a simple guide to help you prepare for the retirement you want. […]
+Here’s a simple guide to help you prepare for the retirement you want.
+Get […]

 6 Steps to Crisis-Proof Your Life